Patton and Doolittle

 War Heroes Day

-Today marks the 75th anniversary of War Heroes Day, a free event open to the public and hosted by the U.S. government, held at the Los Angeles Memorial Coliseum to honor American and British soldiers who had recently fought in World War II.
+War Heroes Day, a free event open to the public and hosted by the U.S. government, was held at the Los Angeles Memorial Coliseum to honor American and British soldiers who had recently fought in World War II.
 Hundreds of thousands of Angelenos lined the streets of Los Angeles for a parade which started at the airport, where the soldiers had been flown in by the U.S. Army.
 The procession ended at the Coliseum, where a patriotic rally and “monster military display” was held before a crowd of 42,378, including thousands of troops who came from nearby military bases throughout California.
 The entertainment included marching bands, color guard, Air Force battle planes flying overhead, speeches from civic and military leaders, and a dramatic reenactment of battles these soldiers had fought.

 Known as “The Greatest Stadium in the World”, the Los Angeles Memorial Coliseum, a living memorial to all who served in the U.S. Armed Forces during World War I, has been a civic treasure for generations of Angelenos.
-The legacy of events and individuals hosted in nine-plus-decades truly reads like no other.